WuQingyue/IMTalker/README.md

     --crop
 ```
 ### 2. Video-driven Inference
-Generate a talking face from a source image and an audio file.
+Generate a talking face from a source image and an driving video file.

 ```bash
 python renderer/inference.py \